All Products

 2. In the left-side navigation pane, choose Security Center > Global Security Management.

-• In the main table, click the instance ID to go to the Basic Information page in the instance console.
-Click Details to go to the SSL Management page of the instance.
+Click an instance ID to open the Basic Information page in the instance console.
+Click Details to go to the SSL Management page for that instance.

 image